bishalr0y/go-bookstore/README.md

 ```
 git clone <the URL of the GitHub repo>
 ```
-- Use docker-compose to run the Postgres container
+- ``cd`` into the project directory and use docker-compose to run the Postgres container
 ```
 docker compose up -d
 ```